JJuliaF94/FaceAPIREcognition-on-own-Server/README.md

-# FaceAPIRecognition-on-own-Server
+# Prototyp 1 Face Expression Detection
 Tutorial: https://www.youtube.com/watch?v=CVClHLwv-4I&feature=youtu.be
 Face API:https://github.com/justadudewhohacks/face-api.js

-So the Plan is:
-- make the Face Recognition work at localhost
+- the Face Expression works at localhost or with the Live Server Plugin in Visual Studio Code

-- change the function, so that the camera becomes invisible for the tracked person
-- change the output from the text field neutral, happy and so on to an animation
-- delete the output neutral, if this is possible
+the Protoyp analyses the Expression of the face in the camera field.
+If the person looks happy, he/she gets a happy flower animation.
+If the person looks sad, he/she gets a sad flower animation.
 ...